AdobeDocs/campaign.en/help/v8/audiences/gs-audiences.md

 role: Data Engineer
 level: Beginner
 ---
-# Get started with profiles and audiences in Campaign
+# Get started with profiles and audiences in Campaign{#gs-profiles-and-audiences}

 Profiles are contacts stored in Campaign database, such as customers, subscribers to a service or prospects.
 There are many possible mechanisms for acquiring profiles and building up this database: on-line collection via web forms, manual or automatic import of text files, replication with company databases or other information systems.
 With Adobe Campaign, you can incorporate marketing history, purchase information, preferences, CRM data, and any relevant PI data in a consolidated view to analyze and take action.
 Profiles contain all the information required for targeting, qualifying and tracking individuals.